- Search The Registry

 Rivera began drawing at the age of three, a year after his twin brother died.
 When he was caught drawing on the walls of the house, his parents installed chalkboards and canvas on the walls to encourage him.
 His large frescoes helped establish the mural movement in Mexican and international art.
 Between 1922 and 1953, Rivera painted murals in, among other places, Mexico City, Chapingo, and Cuernavaca, Mexico; and San Francisco, Detroit, and New York City, United States.

 In 1931, a retrospective exhibition of his works was held at the Museum of Modern Art in New York; this was before he completed his 27-mural series known as Detroit Industry Murals.
-Some of the many Black artist who he influenced or befriended were, Rex Goreleigh, John Biggers, Norman Lewis and Hale Woodruff.
+Some of the many Black artists who he influenced or befriended were, Rex Goreleigh, John Biggers, Norman Lewis, and Hale Woodruff.
 Rivera had numerous marriages and children, including at least one natural daughter.
 His first child and only son died at the age of two.
 His fourth wife was fellow Mexican artist Frida Kahlo, with whom he had a volatile relationship that continued until her death.
 He was married a fifth time, to his agent.
 On June 5, 1940, Rivera returned for the last time to the United States to paint a ten-panel mural for the Golden Gate International Exposition in San Francisco.
-His work Pan American Unity was completed November 29, 1940.
+His work Pan American Unity was completed on November 29, 1940.

 Rivera painted in front of attendees at the Exposition, which had already opened.
 He received US$1,000 per month and US$1,000 for travel expenses.
 The mural includes representations of two of Pflueger's architectural works, and portraits of Rivera's wife, Frida Kahlo, woodcarver Dudley C. Carter, and actress Paulette Goddard.
 She is shown holding Rivera's hand as they plant a white tree together.
 Rivera's assistants on the mural included Thelma Johnson Streat, a pioneer Black artist, dancer, and textile designer.
 The mural and its archives are now held by City College of San Francisco.
 Diego Rivera died November 24, 1957.